Stanley Hudecki: Personal life

-Career background
+Medical career

 Hudecki went to the University of Toronto and graduated with his M.D. degree in 1940.
 He was a Captain in the Royal Canadian Armed Forces throughout the war years and served as a general practitioner for the troops.
 After the war, he met and married Mary Leona Johnson, R.N., of Brantford, with whom he had nine children.
 During this time, he continued his training as a general surgeon (F.R.C.S.(C.)1950)in Toronto and received his orthopaedic specialist degree in 1960.

 He maintained his diagnostic and surgical practice in Hamilton, with privileges at St. Joseph's Hospital, where he served as Chief of Orthopaedic Surgery for many years, at the Henderson, at the General and was an associate professor of Orthopaedics at McMaster University.
-Very involved in the care of crippled children at the Chedoke Crippled Children's Centre, he championed their cause in many situations.
-As well, he was active in the Rygiel Home for severely handicapped children and was one of the founding members of Participation House which assists and provides accommodations for young disabled adults to live independently.
+Very involved in the care of disabled children at the Chedoke Crippled Children's Centre, he championed their cause in many situations.
+He was also active in the Rygiel Home for children and was one of the founding members of Participation House which assists and provides accommodations for young disabled adults to live independently.

+Local civic affairs

+Hudecki and his wife and children were parishioners of St. Joseph's Church in Hamilton's West end.
+He participated, in many associations such as the Thistle Club, Medical Legal Club, the Hamilton Academy of Medicine, the Neuman Club and the Sierra Club, to name a few.

+Parliamentary career

-Hudecki and his wife and children were active and devoted parishioners of St. Joseph's Church in Hamilton's West end.
-He participated, both as a member and on the executive committees, in many associations such as the Thistle Club, Medical Legal Club, the Hamilton Academy of Medicine, the Neuman Club and the Sierra Club, to name a few.
-A dynamic member of the local Liberal Party, he served in various positions with the executive and was finally persuaded to run as a candidate for the party when the highly respected member of Parliament for Hamilton West, the Right Honourable Lincoln Alexander stepped down in 1980.
-Thus, Hudecki was elected as a member of Parliament in the 1980 Canadian federal election, and during his term, served as Parliamentary Secretary to the Minister of National Defence.
+A dynamic member of the local Liberal Party, he was persuaded to run as a candidate for the party when the highly respected member of Parliament for Hamilton West, Lincoln Alexander stepped down in 1980.
+Hudecki was elected as a member of Parliament in the 1980 Canadian federal election.

+During his term, served as Parliamentary Secretary to the Minister of National Defence.
+In 1985, he announced the Canadian government's policy to increase its presence in Central America.